Auxority/ccli-songselect-to-planning-center/readme.md

 1. Check if a song exists within the archived songs in Planning Center (to prevent issues when adding the song)
 2. Extract the tempo/bpm from the chords page or lead sheet page (through the CCLI API).
 3. Support importing songs without ChordPro

+## Development guide

+1. Run `npm install` to install the required dependencies.
+2. Run `node .` to bundle everything together.
+3. Find the (ZIP) files you need for Firefox or Chrome in `./dist/`